We need to talk about waterfalls and why they are inherently amazing.

 We spend about twenty minutes in the center of the falls.
 Like clockwork, the yellow boat returns to pick us up.
 At this point, our light rain jackets are still dry.
 But the captain has other plans and takes us straight into the mist of the falls… So much for staying dry, but what an exhilarating adventure.

 From the vantage point of the Neuhausen shoreline, we have pristine views of the Rhine Falls.
 We select some postcards and order lunch to go.
-By moving one of the tables up close to the river bank we now have first-row views of the falls and the Laufen Castle above.
+Moving one of the tables up close to the river bank lets us have first-row views of the falls and the Laufen Castle above.
 Those bratwursts are well deserved!

 The Historama museum at Schloss Laufen am Rheinfall

-At the museum entrance, we scan the barcode on our tickets in order to unlock the heavy entrance door.
+We scan the barcode on our tickets at the museum entrance to unlock the heavy entrance door.
 The last attraction included in the RailAway combo is housed inside the 1000-year old Laufen Castle.

 Historama is an exhibit about the history of the Rhine Falls.
 There is information about the geological formation of the falls over time, about the first tourists, and even about serious attempts to destroy this natural spectacle.

-While there is quite a lot of written information (in German only), the museum also showcases some historic artifacts.
-For instance, there is a collection of chairs that were used through the centuries.
-And one hallway was turned into a historic train, with moving windows and all.
+While there is much written information (in German only), the museum also showcases some historical artifacts.
+For instance, a collection of chairs was used through the centuries.
+And one hallway was turned into a historic train with moving windows.

-Sitting on these hard seats reminds us that it is almost time to catch our train home.
-It is perfect that we end our afternoon here at the museum: the “Schloss Laufen am Rheinfall” train station is just a couple of minutes away.
+Sitting on these hard seats reminds us it is almost time to catch our train home.
+Perfectly, we end our afternoon at the museum: the “Schloss Laufen am Rheinfall” train station is just a few minutes away.